gjavier21/mock-file-method/README.md

+## 🚀 Get Started

+Use this [Blank Mock File Template](./templates/blank-mockfile_template.md) to begin creating and sharing reusable prompts.

 # mock-file-method
 A public library of reusable AI prompt templates (mock files) for teams and thinkers.
 # 🧠 Mock File Method